oasis-tcs/dps/work-products/metadata-spec/prov.md

 This document uses the following terms defined elsewhere:

 - Data Provenance: \[NIST - CNSSI 4009-2015 from ISA SSA - Adapted\]: On the context of computers and law enforcement use, it (provenance) is an equivalent term to chain of custody.
 It involves the method of generation, transmission and storage of information that may be used to trace the origin of a piece of information processed by community resources.
-- Data Lineage: \[[IBM](https://www.ibm.com/think/topics/data-lineage#)\]: Data lineage is the process of tracking the flow of data over time, providing a clear understanding of where the data originated, how it has changed, and its ultimate destination within the data pipeline.
+- Data Lineage: \[[IBM](https://www.ibm.com/think/topics/data-lineage#)\]: Data lineage is the process of tracking the (use and) flow of data over time, providing a clear understanding of where the data originated, how it has changed, and its ultimate destination within the data pipeline.
 - Data Transparency: \[[BigID](https://bigid.com/blog/what-is-data-transparency/] : Data transparency refers to the clear, open, and honest handling of data within an organization.
 It means that businesses, governments, and institutions disclose how they collect, store, use, and share data, ensuring users, customers, and stakeholders understand their practices.

 ### 2.1.2 Terms Defined in this Document